SundbergBelen/MAGPIE-docs/docs/source/Preparing_samples.rst

 .. image:: _static/Upload_tut_3.png

-**3.3.** Proceed to run the rest of the jupyter notebook as described in the MAGPIE Local-Version tutorial.
+**3.3.** Proceed to run the rest of the jupyter notebook as described in the `MAGPIE Local-Version tutorial <https://magpie-docs.readthedocs.io/en/latest/LocalVersion_instructions.html>`_.